From Zero to Profitable AI Business: The 2026 Playbook for Building, Launching, and Scaling with Generative Video

 Frequently Asked Questions

-Q: Do I need to know how to code to start an AI business in 2026?
+Q: Do I need technical or coding skills to build a profitable AI video business in 2026?

 A: Most beginners can start with $50–$200 per month for tools.
 The real investment is time spent building a repeatable Visual Engine and validating a real market need.

-Q: What is seed parity and why does it matter?
+Q: What is “seed consistency” (or seed parity), and why is it important for real clients?